lanceman2/panels/README.md

 ## What is Panels?

-This software project is strictly for a Wayland compositor based windowing desktop systems, like on a GNU/Linux computer system; the Wayland protocols being the new replacement to the X11 window desktop system on UNIX like operating systems.
+This software project is strictly for a Wayland compositor based windowing desktop system, like on a GNU/Linux computer system; the Wayland protocols being the new replacement to the X11 window desktop system on UNIX like operating systems.
 Panels is currently being developed on Debian GNU/Linux 12 with KDE Plasma Wayland.
 Currently KDE Plasma KWin